jsxstyle/jsxstyle/packages/jsxstyle/README.md

 1. ### Naming things is hard.

-    Naming components is hard enough, and there are only so many synonyms for “wrapper”.
-Since jsxstyle manages CSS and corresponding generated class names, what the actual class names _are_ becomes unimportant. jsxstyle can generate short, production-optimized class names and retain a mapping of those class names to corresponding style objects.
+    jsxstyle manages CSS and corresponding generated class names, which means that _what those class names actually are becomes unimportant_. jsxstyle can generate short, production-optimized class names and retain a mapping of those class names to corresponding style objects.
+All you have to do is worry about actual style properties.

 2. ### Jumping between JS and CSS in your editor wastes time.

-    With inline styles, styles live _alongside_ the components they style.
+    There’s no need to constantly jump between components and the CSS file(s) that define how those components are styled because styles are defined right at the component level.
 CSS has always been a language that describes what HTML elements look like.
 With jsxstyle, those descriptions are right where you need them.

 3. ### Styles are… _inline_.

-    When styles are written inline, any frontend contributor can look at an element and know in a matter of seconds _exactly_ how it’s styled.
+    With inline styles, any frontend contributor can look at an element and know in a matter of seconds _exactly_ how it’s styled.
 Inline styles describe an element’s appearance better than CSS classes ever could, and because you don’t have to worry about the class abstraction, there’s no fear of you or another frontend contributor taking a pure CSS class (like `.red { color: tomato }`) and corrupting it by modifying its styles.

     Also, because styles are inline, when you delete a component, you delete its style properties along with it.
 Dead CSS is no longer a concern.

 4. ### Styles written inline don’t _remain_ inline.

-    jsxstyle is first and foremost _syntax_ for styling components.
+    jsxstyle is first and foremost _syntax_ for styling components at a particular scope.
 The styles you specify on jsxstyle components are added to the document and a `div` or component you specify is output with a class name that points to the added styles.

 5. ### Building tooling around inline styles is simple and straightforward.

     Statically analyzing inline styles on known components is trivial.
 Most of the styles you’ll end up writing on jsxstyle primitive components are static.
-Once you’re done perusing this README, check out [`jsxstyle-loader`][loader].
+Once you’re done perusing this README, check out [`jsxstyle-loader`][jsxstyle-loader].
 It’s a webpack loader that, at build time, extracts static styles defined on jsxstyle components into separate CSS files. `jsxstyle-loader` reduces and in some cases _entirely removes_ the need for runtime jsxstyle. jsxstyle becomes nothing more than syntactic sugar for styling components, much like how JSX itself is syntactic sugar for nested function calls.
 Dude, that’s next level!

 </details>